Computing resources

 Stderr file -e FILENAME -e FILENAME This will combine stderr/stdout on slurm if -o not given also

-Combining stdout/stderr -j oe -o OUTFILE
+Combining stdout/stderr -j oe -o OUTFILE and no -eoption stdout and stderr merged to stdout/OUTFILE

-stdout and stderr merged to stderr/ERRFILE
+-j eo -e ERRFILE and no -ooption stdout and stderr merged to stderr/ERRFILE

-Email address -M EMAILADDR –mail-user=EMAILADDR
+Email address -M EMAILADDR –mailuser=EMAILADDR

 Email options -mb –mail-type=BEGIN Send email when job starts